fkyprianou/deved-platform/content/blog/en/toot-with-laravel-vonage-mastodon.md

 ## Booting Up Laravel

-It doesn't make much sense to write a whole paragraph on how to install Laravel when [the documentation is pretty comprehensive](), so lets work on building a command to fire off a Mastodon API request.
+It doesn't make much sense to write a whole paragraph on how to install Laravel when [the documentation is pretty comprehensive](), so let's work on building a command to fire off a Mastodon API request.
 Use the console to make a new command:

 ```php
 php artisan make:command PostToMastodonCommand